iDigitalFlame/ThunderStorm/docs/Quickstart.md

 _For the Profile name, you can use tab auto-completion to make typing quicker!_

-Now you should something similar to the following:
+Now you should see something similar to the following:

 ```text
 [+] Listener "test" @ 192.168.1.20:443 (host,sleep,jitter,tcp,xor) created!